How to access the scheme

 - your stoma association’s annual scheme access fee

 - postage and handling fees for your appliances and products, if relevant.

-Once a month, you need to order your supplies.
-Each stoma association has its own process, and yours will tell you how to put in your order.
+Once a month, if applicable, you need to order your supplies.
+Each stoma association has its own process, and your association will tell you how to put in your order.

 The scheme schedule specifies a maximum monthly quantity for each product.
-If you need more than this limit, your stomal therapy nurse or general practitioner can authorise additional supplies.
+If you need more than this limit for a clinical reason, your stomal therapy nurse or medical practitioner can authorise additional supplies using the PB050 form.
 This authorisation lasts 6 months.

 You can order 2 months of products at a time if you have had your stoma for 6 months or more.

 If you are travelling within Australia, you can order supplies from any stoma association using your Stoma Appliance Scheme entitlement number.